MostafaEissa/MostafaEissa.github.io/about.md

 I'm Mostafa, currently a masters students in Data Science with deep interest in machine learning, distributed systems and optimization

-I graduated from Cairo University  University in 2012 with a Bachelor's in computer engineering.
-From 2012-2019, I was working in various data science positions mainly business analysis and data engineering where I worked on all aspects of data analytics, from wrangling and visualisation, to statisitcal analysis, predicitve modelling and machine learning.
+I hold a Bachelor's in computer engineering nad I have worked in various data science positions mainly business analysis and data engineering where I worked on all aspects of data analytics, from wrangling and visualisation, to statisitcal analysis, predicitve modelling and machine learning.

 ## Where Can You Find Me?